dvidelabs/flatcc/README.md

 For building flatbuffers a separate builder header file is generated per schema.
-It requires a `flatbuffers_common_builder.h` file also generated by the compiler and a small runtime library `libflatccbuilder.a`.
+It requires a `flatbuffers_common_builder.h` file also generated by the compiler and a small runtime library `libflatccrt.a`.
 It is because of this requirement that the reader and builder generated code is kept separate.
 Typical uses can be seen in the `monster_test.c` file.
 The builder allows of repeated pushing of content to a vector or a